+Shred your cheese, prepare the sauce, and chop or slice any other toppings you wish to use.
 Place the prepared crust on a microwaveable plate, ideally one that's flat on the bottom so your sauce and toppings won't run to the middle.
 Alternatively, place the pizza on a sheet of parchment paper that's been cut to fit the turntable in your microwave.

+Spread sauce over the prepared crust, then distribute the cheese and toppings evenly.
 Microwave your pizza on High for 7 to 9 minutes or until the toppings are fully cooked and visibly bubbling.
 Allow the pizza to rest for 2 to 3 minutes before slicing, so the temperature of the ingredients can equalize throughout the pie.

 The thin coating of oil most browning pans require is only partially to prevent sticking.
 The thin layer of oil becomes very hot in the microwave, and it helps conduct heat evenly across the crust.

 Turning the crust is optional when cooking pizza in a microwave, but doing so helps give it a pleasantly chewy, toothsome texture.
 If you prefer your pizza crust to be soft, especially in the middle, you can skip that step and simply add the toppings.

 High-quality artisanal mozzarella is often lower in moisture content than the mass-market varieties usually used on pizza.
 This can cause it to become unpleasantly rubbery in the microwave, unless it's moistened with a bit of sauce or added after the other ingredients have begun to steam and bubble.

 Cautions to Consider When Heating